dtempx/syphonx/documentation/examples/google-search.md

 npx syphonx run $/examples/google/search.yaml --params="{search:'restaurants'}"
 ```

-What if you wanted to extract the description that appears above the search results, or the **People also ask** section?
+What if you wanted to extract the description that appears above the search results, or the *"People also ask"* section?
 [Continue](google-search-2.md)

 [Back to top](/README.md)